 Snoring while sitting up is a significant problem that can lead to some embarrassing situations.
 Lifestyle changes can help address this type of snoring, just as it can snoring in bed.
 Newer approaches work too, such as Snorgo.
 Snorgo is a device that can be used in your own time to try and strengthen the pharynx (throat) to prevent the floppy tissue that is often the cause of snoring.

-From long coach journeys and flights, to falling asleep reading a book, we’ve all dozed off sitting up before.
-For frequent, loud or particularly disruptive snorers, falling asleep in these more public scenarios could be cause for anxiety unless you know how to tackle your snoring and cure it for good.
+It is not unusual for you to fall asleep sitting up when in more public places.
+From long coach journeys and flights to falling asleep reading a book, we’ve all dozed off sitting up before.
+For frequent, loud or particularly disruptive snorers this can be a cause of anxiety though.
+Falling asleep in these more public scenarios means you may well cause disruption to others whilst blissfully unaware.